Free (Marcus Miller album)

 Free is a studio album by jazz bassist Marcus Miller, released in 2007.

+Japanese special version includes music videos in DVD-Video.

 Background

 The album's title track is a cover of the 1977 Deniece Williams song.
 UK soul singer Corinne Bailey Rae provided lead vocals.
 "Higher Ground" is a song originally recorded by Stevie Wonder, and "What Is Hip" was originally performed by Tower of Power.
 "Jean Pierre" was originally performed by Miles Davis on We Want Miles, 1982.
-Blues singer Keb' Mo' performs lead vocals and co-wrote with Marcus Miller the track entitled "Milky Way".
+Blues singer Keb' Mo' sings and co-wrote with Marcus Miller the track entitled "Milky Way".

 The album's US version has not only a new title, Marcus, but the tracks have been remixed/recut.
 Four additional tracks have been added to the album as well.

 Track listing

 All tracks written by Marcus Miller, except where indicated.